kasev/PIPA/README.md

-# PIA - article supplementary
+# PIPA - article in preparation

 ---

 ## Purpose
-This repository serves as a supplementary material for the article "Pain and the Body in Corpus Hippocraticum: A Distributional Semantic Analysis", currently under review (May 2021).
+This repository serves as a supplementary material for an article in preparation on  "Pain in Plato & Aristotle" (PIPA).
 It contains scripts, data and figures.
 The scripts are in Python 3 programming language and have a form of Jupyter notebooks.
 All our analyses aim at being fully reproducible and we invite other scholars to reuse our code and data for their analyses.

 ---
 ## Authors